End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Experiments

-We train and validate our method on a unified dataset constructed from three large and diverse publicly available datasets: {\it ACDC}, {\it M\&Ms}, and {\it M\&Ms-2}~\cite{bernard2018acdc,campello2021mm1,martin2023mm2}.
-ACDC features CMR sequences of about 30 frames for 100 patients, each one covering at least one cardiac cycle and with a slice thickness of 5-10 mm.
-For these datasets, segmentation masks for the left ventricle (LV), right ventricle (RV), and myocardium (MYO) are provided, but only for the end-diastolic (ED) and end-systolic (ES) frames.
-M\&Ms and M\&Ms-2 are made of multi-center and multi-vendor collected CMR sequences for 375 and 360 subjects, respectively.
-While featuring similar resolutions and sequence lengths as ACDC dataset, these two datasets cover a broader range of cardiac pathologies.
-As in earlier studies~\cite{Meng23b, yuan2023myo4d, xiao2024slice2mesh, qiao2024personalised}, we register and fit a Statistic Shape Model (SSM)~\cite{duan2019automatic, bai2015bi} to segmentation mask at the ED and ES frames using non-rigid image registration methods to generate cardiac meshes.
-The unified dataset comprises 835 CMR sequences, randomly split into 501 (60\%), 167 (20\%), and 167 (20\%) sequences for training, validation, and testing, respectively.
+\parag{Datasets and Metrics.} We train and validate our method on a unified dataset constructed from three large and diverse publicly available datasets: {\it ACDC}, {\it M\&Ms}, and {\it M\&Ms-2}~\cite{bernard2018acdc,campello2021mm1,martin2023mm2}.
+Segmentation for the left ventricle (LV), right ventricle (RV), and myocardium (MYO) are provided, but only for the ED and ES frames.
+The unified dataset comprises 835 CMR sequences.
+To prevent data leakage, we use a subject-level split to randomly split it into training, validation, and testing sets in a ratio of 60\%, 20\%, and 20\%.
+Dataset details are provided in Appendix \ref{sec:sup_unified_dataset}.